The Guildhall on market day with fresh fruit, vegetables and flowers at the Buttermarket

 Visiting the Guildhall – Free Admission

 The Guildhall is a gem not be missed.
 It is open to the public between April and October on Friday, Saturday, Sunday and Monday, 11am to 4pm.
-Various exhibitions take place in the Court Room throughout the year, and more information about these can be found by following the links below.
+Various free exhibitions take place in the Court Room throughout the year, and more information about these can be found below.

 Details of the Guildhall are available in our Guildhall leaflet

-If you have any further enquires regarding the Art Exhibitions please contact the
+If you have any further enquiries regarding the Art Exhibitions please contact the

 Telephone: 01952 727509